Guides

 });

-- The built-in `phoneUS` rule uses hard-coded logic that quickly becomes obsolete.
-The North American Numbering Plan constantly evolves with new area codes, which causes the plugin to misclassify valid numbers over time.
+• The phoneUS rule uses a hard-coded list of area codes that quickly becomes obsolete.
+The North American Numbering Plan constantly evolves with new overlays and re-assigned ranges, so the plugin misclassifies valid numbers over time.

 Validate Phone Numbers with Abstract API